Find out how to calculate the minimum heating required for your rental home’s main living area.

 Industry professionals should note that using an alternative tool or formula cannot guarantee that the calculation will be correct under the healthy homes heating standard.
 A different tool may underestimate the required heating capacity or input different values, and therefore may not achieve compliance with the standard.

-If you choose to calculate the heating capacity using the heating assessment tool or formula in the regulations, there are 2 different heating formula that can be used.
+If landlords choose to manually calculate heating capacity for complex layouts, there are two different heating formulas that can be used.

-A new heating formula can be used by properties defined as a modern dwelling/home or relevant apartment.
+A new heating formula can be used by properties that are defined as a modern dwelling, home or apartment.

 • Properties built to the 2008 building code.